nycda-geeks/GvanTil-UserInformationApp/Workplan.md

 	- Create another get-request
 	- Make sure that app.js renders the abovementioned jade search page
-	- Create a jade file with a form with a submit button 1.2 (probably /search and something dynamic)
+	- Create a jade file with a form with a submit button 1.2 (probably /search)
 	- Check slides on post request
 	- Find out if I need to use a bodyparser
 	- Create a post request
-	- Create a jade file
 	- Use a conditional in the jade file to make sure a name only gets di